 In addition to the core mantra of “reduce, reuse, and recycle,” at Purdue University, we also seek to “reeducate” our community on the proper usage and distribution of material resources.
 The e-cycling program of the Purdue Warehouse and Surplus Store emerged from the core goals of:

 - Selling assets when they are no longer needed.

 - Recycling the maximum number of assets that cannot be reused or sold.

-Thus, our e-assets may be repurposed in other sites within Purdue, or they may be sold to the public through the Warehouse and Surplus Store, or they may be deconstructed in-house by the store’s technicians for recycling parts.
+Thus, our e-assets may be repurposed in other sites within Purdue, they may be sold to the public through the Warehouse and Surplus Store, or they may be deconstructed in-house by the store’s technicians for recycling parts.

 In 2012, Purdue’s e-cycling program was awarded the APPA – Leadership in Educational Facilities’ “Effective and Innovative Practices Award,” and we were also ranked first in the Pilot Electronics Competition at the RecycleMania Tournament.

 A team from Purdue shared findings from the e-cycling program at the 2012 annual conference of the Association for Advancement of Sustainability in Higher Education (AASHE).

 Learn more about the Purdue Warehouse and Surplus Store